aMoniker/Gush/README.md

 #### Monster AI
 - [x] Basic monster movement AI
-- [ ] Necromancers raise armies of 1 hit skeletons
+- [x] Necromancers raise armies of 1 hit skeletons
 - [ ] Orc Shaman can heal their friends
 - [ ] Mimics lie in wait, then bump you back and chase you
 - [ ] Demons cast fireballs at you

 ### Nice to have
+- [ ] Better monster spawn/despawn (save position to objConfigs)
 - [x] Controller support
 - [x] Minimap
 - [x] Interim treasure levels